Australian rules football during the world wars: Libya

 Australian rules football also played a significant part in the Australian forces during the war, with the first Australian assault in Libya commencing with the signal of a football being kicked into no-man's land.

-Prisoners of War
+Prisoners of war

-Australian rules football was also played by Prisoners of War throughout World War II, with competitions held in Singapore and Germany.
-The Changi Football League, played at Changi Prison was held in 1942/43 and contested by teams called "Melbourne", "Richmond", "Essendon" and "Carlton", while a League was also set up at Stalag 383, near Nuremberg, contested by the "Kangaroos", "Emus", Kookaburras" and Wallabies".
+Australian rules football was played by POWs throughout the Second World War, with competitions held in Singapore and Germany.
+The Changi Football League, played at Changi Prison, was held in 1942/43 and contested by teams called "Melbourne", "Richmond", "Essendon" and "Carlton".
+There was also a league set up at Stalag 383, near Nuremberg, contested by the "Kangaroos", "Emus", "Kookaburras" and "Wallabies".

-The Changi Football League, run by Brownlow Medalist Wilfred Smallhorn, awarded its only Changi Brownlow for Best and Fairest to Peter Chitty, a former St Kilda footballer.
+The Changi Football League, run by Brownlow Medalist Wilfred Smallhorn, awarded its only "Changi Brownlow" medal for the best and fairest player to Peter Chitty, a former St Kilda footballer, which is on display at the Australian War Memorial.
+In 2024, it was reported in the Corryong Courier that the Australian Flag Society had discovered an Australian red ensign bearing the words "Changi '41 '42" and "Chitty flag", which may have flown over the game where Chitty won the Changi Brownlow.
+Also found were a leather football and whistle with the inscription "Changi Football League", along with a basketball bearing the words "Changi Basketball League."

 VFL players who died in active service

 Many VFL players served in the armed services, and a number lost their lives, including Ron Barassi Sr., Bruce Sloss and Len Thomas.